Preparing for technical interviews at FAANG companies takes time and effort given their difficult and challenging processes.

-According to Glassdoor, 86 percent of the reviews from its engineering managers would recommend working at Google to a friend and 72 percent of them expressed their approval of Sundar Pichai as the CEO.
-With this in mind, the average rating of working at Google from engineering managers is a 4.5 out of 5 stars.
+According to Glassdoor, 86% engineering managers would recommend working at Google to a friend.
+72%of them expressed their approval of Sundar Pichai as the CEO.
+Working at Google is rated 4.5 out of 5 stars by engineering managers

-For Google’s software engineers, the company has an average of 4.5 out of 5 stars rating from them.
-90 percent state they would recommend working at Google to a friend and 91 percent approve Sundar Pichai as the CEO.
+Google’s software engineers rate the company 4.5 out of 5 stars 90% state they would recommend working at Google to a friend and 91%approve Sundar Pichai as the CEO.

-On Glassdoor, Google has an average rating of 4.4 out of 5, along with 88 percent of its employees stating they would recommend working their to a friend and 93 percent for its approval rating of the current CEO, Sundar Pichai.
+According to Glassdoor, Google has an average rating of 4.4 out of 5.
+88%of its employees state they would recommend working there to a friend.
+93%approve of the current CEO, Sundar Pichai.

-According to Comparably.com, Google holds an A+ rating in overall culture, CEO rating, and compensation.
-Diversity at Google is rated an A and the company ranks in the top 10 percent of other U.S. companies with over 10,000 employees.
+According to Comparably.com, Google holds an A+ rating for culture, CEO approval, and compensation.
+Diversity at Google is rated an ‘A’ and the company ranks in the top 105 of other U.S. companies with over 10,000 employees.

 We hope you found this Google interview guide valuable.
 Check out other popular Interview Guides for Microsoft and Netflix.